What is Negative Gearing?

 Negative gearing is a long-term strategy that, if successfully executed, should pay dividends through Capital Growth.

 Buying an investment property is a serious financial decision.
-We recommend that a property investment forms part of an overall strategy designed to meet both your short and long-term goals.
+We recommend that property investment forms part of an overall financial strategy.
 This strategy should be based on your current financial position and personal circumstances.

 We have a network or reputable Financial Advisors and Accountants we can recommend if you would like to talk to someone about creating a strategy to meet your goals.